 - 4 Data quality controls

-Data teams need reliable, queryable signals from b2b marketing automation tools to drive revenue attribution and planning.
+Data teams need reliable, queryable signals from Google Search Console to support planning and measurement.
 The target is reproducible pipelines that maintain schema integrity, identity cohesion, and cost control.

 This analysis addresses Data Engineers and BI Directors.
 The angle focuses on data quality, governance, and pipeline automation.